nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 [comment]: # (@@author A0131125Y)
 ### 3.13.
 Undoing a command: `undo`

-As human, we make mistakes, perhaps by entering a wrong command.
+In life we make mistakes, perhaps by entering a wrong command.
 In these cases, you may wish to reverse the result of your command.<br>
 `undo` allows you to undo your previous command(s).<br>
 Format: `undo [NUMBER]`

 > * `undo` allows reverting of modifications to the tasks in the todo list.
-This means that commands like `add`, `update`, `delete`, `clear`, `tag`, `untag` and `mark` which modifies the tasks can be reversed with
+This means that commands like `add`, `update`, `delete`, `clear`, `tag`, `untag` and `mark` which modifies the tasks can be reversed with `undo`.
-> `undo`.
-If loading a different data file with `load` causes the current tasks to be changed, you can go back
+> * If loading a different data file with `load` causes the current tasks to be changed, you can go back to the previous list of tasks using `undo` too.<br>
-> to the previous list of tasks using `undo` too (Using `undo`, however, won't revert the change of data storage path.
-It's not considered modifications to the task).
+(Using `undo`, however, won't revert the change of data storage path.
+It's not considered modifications to the task.)
-> Changes that are not modifications to the tasks in the todo list cannot be reversed with `undo`.
+> * Changes that are not modifications to the tasks in the todo list cannot be reversed with `undo`.
 However,
 > you can still easily revert their effects:
 >   * Changing of storage path location (with `save` / `load` ) - You can change your storage path to the previous location with `save`.